-Pavia holds a Master Degree in Conflict Management from the Johns Hopkins School of Advanced International Studies, and a Bachelor Degree in European Studies from the University of Milan.
+Pavia holds an MA from the Johns Hopkins School of Advanced International Studies and BA from the University of Milan.